 Benefits

 A benefit of investing in wind energy is that it is a renewable resource, so it will never run out as long as the sun shines and the wind blows.
-Additionally, wind energy is cost-effective.
-According to some estimates, wind is one of the lowest-priced energy sources.
-And because the power generated from wind farms is sold at a fixed price over a long period of time, it can provide reliable returns for investors.
+Additionally, wind energy is cost-effective, and tends to be one of the lowest-priced energy sources.
+And because the power generated from wind farms is sold at a fixed price over a long period of time, it may provide reliable returns for investors — though there are no guarantees.

 Wind power is also a clean energy source, meaning it does not produce emissions that can harm the environment like fossil fuels and power plants.
 This can be attractive for investors focused on building a portfolio of green investments.